itk-dev/openid-connect-bundle/README.md

 ## Changes for Symfony 6.0

-In Symfony 6.0 a new security system will be [introduced](https://symfony.com/doc/current/security/experimental_authenticators.html).
+In Symfony 6.0 a new security system is [introduced](https://symfony.com/doc/current/security/experimental_authenticators.html).
 This system is said to be almost fully backwards compatible, but changes may be needed.
 If so, a new version of this bundle might be necessary.